HTML Is Fun Again

 To publish an article, I make one HTML file in

 content/pages.
 The filename becomes the URL.
-The first
+The first line picks the layout.

-whichever custom tags I feel like using.
-There's no front matter
+After that I write the content using whichever custom tags I feel like using.
+There's no

-this in the index file" step.
+the index file" step.
 The build script handles the rest.

 When it's that simple, you'd think I would publish more often. 😂